derekr/melo-theme/readme.markdown

 ## Notes

-Currently only Espresso is support, but I plan on porting to Textmate as soon as I get some free time.
+Currently only Espresso is supported, but I plan on porting to Textmate as soon as I get some free time.
 If you can't wait, feel free to port it yourself!